OstapHEP/ostap/INSTALL.md

     make install
     source <INSTALL_DIRECTORY>/thisostap.sh

-At lxplus/7 you can do it with several LCG  versions  (95,96), using the scripts/setup.sh.
-Check on which platform is the preferred version of LCG located and run LbLogin, for instance for LCG 95 and  x86_64-centos7-gcc8-opt:
+On lxplus/7 you can do it with several LCG versions (95,96), using the scripts/setup.sh.
+Check the location of the preffered LCG version.
+For instance for LCG 95 and  x86_64-centos7-gcc8-opt:

     LbLogin -c x86_64-centos7-gcc8-opt
     source /cvmfs/sft.cern.ch/lcg/views/LCG_95/${CMTCONFIG}/setup.sh